 Big Spring Creek Greenway is a world famous limestone creek that flows through woodland and farmland for 6 miles before emptying into the Conodoguinet Creek.
 It is the 5th largest spring in Pennsylvania.
 With a consistent flow of cool, fertile water it is the perfect place to land a 5-pound wild brook trout on a dry fly and to go bird watching.

 Fly Fishing: Wading is allowed but not necessary.
 There is a 1.5 mile catch-and-release only fly fishing area.
+Click here for some tips to make the most of your fly fishing experience along the Big Spring Creek.
 Catch your next fly fishing destination here.

 Bird Watching: Big Spring doesn't freeze over, so winter is a great time to visit to see American Widgeon, Eastern Phoebe, Rusty Blackbirds along with Winter Wren, Ruby-crowned Kinglet and more.
 In the summer, both Yellow-billed and Black-billed Cuckoos can be found.
 American Bald Eagles make occasional appearances in the fall and Great Blue Herons and Belted Kingfishers are around all year long.
-For a complete list visit the bird section on our blog.
+More than 190 species of birds have been identified along the Big Spring since 2000.
+For a complete list, click here.

 - Directions: To reach Big Spring Creek take exit 37 off of Interstate 81.
 Head north on Rte 233 for 1 mile and take a left at the traffic light onto Rte 11 (Ritner Hwy).
 Go 3 miles and take a right onto Big Spring Rd.
 The Spring Head is about a mile up the road.
 From the North, take Rte 233 south until you reach reach the light at Rte 11 (Ritner Hwy).
 Take a right at the light and then follow the directions as stated above.

 - Wild Trout:

 - Bird Watching: